Cheng-0621/FadDoS/README.md

-# Functional Adaptive Double-Sparsity Estimator for Multivariate Functional Linear Regression Models (FadDoS)
+# Functional Adaptive Double-Sparsity Estimator for Functional Linear Regression Model with Multiple Functional Covariates

 ## Description
-Sensor devices have been increasingly used in engineering and health studies recently, and the captured multi-dimensional signals can be assessed under multivariate functional linear regression (FLR) model.
-Kinect sensor is one of the advanced motion sensing devices providing human activity tracking of twenty-five joints, which can be used to recognize activities, characterize mobility and evaluate physical health.
-Motivated by high-dimensional Kinect sensor signals, we propose a novel functional adaptive double-sparsity (FadDoS) estimator, which can achieve global sparsity via functional variable selection and local sparsity via sparse coefficient estimation simultaneously.
-The combination of global and local sparsity is termed as double-sparsity.
-The proposed estimator achieve double-sparsity through functional generalization of sparse group lasso and adaptive penalization.
-By solving an optimization problem that combines regularization and smoothing splines in a single objective function, we can provide the estimates of coefficient functions with nice double-sparsity and smoothness control.
+Sensor devices have been increasingly used in engineering and health studies recently, and the captured multi-dimensional activity and vital sign signals can be studied in association with health outcomes to inform public health.
+The common approach is the scalar-on-function regression model, in which health outcomes are the scalar responses while high-dimensional sensor signals are the functional covariates, but how to effectively interpret results becomes difficult.
+In this study, we propose a new Functional Adaptive Double-Sparsity (FadDoS) estimator based on functional regularization of sparse group lasso with multiple functional predictors, which can achieve global sparsity via functional variable selection and local sparsity via zero-subinterval identification within coefficient functions.
+We prove that the FadDoS estimator converges at a bounded rate and satisfies the oracle property under mild conditions.
+Extensive simulation studies confirm the theoretical properties and exhibit excellent performances compared to existing approaches.
+Application to a Kinect sensor study that utilized an advanced motion sensing device tracking human multiple joint movements and conducted among community-dwelling elderly demonstrates how the FadDoS estimator can effectively characterize the detailed association between joint movements and physical health assessments.
+The proposed method is not only effective in Kinect sensor analysis but also applicable to broader fields, where multi-dimensional sensor signals are collected simultaneously, to expand the use of sensor devices in health studies and facilitate sensor data analysis.

 ## Main Functions